Fruiticecake/Faster/README.md

-<h1 style="text-align: center;">Faster</h1>
+# Faster

 Faster is template which makes coding static website and WordPress faster.

 ## Motivation

-I often code static website and WordPress website and use a lot of great packages to make it easy.
+I often code static website and WordPress website and use a lot of packages to make it easy.

 Built development environment and coding WordPress theme contains a lot of routine works.